oliver1112/Udacity-DRL-ContinuousControl/README.md

 The task is episodic, and in order to solve the environment, your agent must get an average score of +30 over 100 consecutive episodes.

 ## Instructions
 This project implement a reinforcement learning method called Deep Deterministic Policy Gradient.
 Refer the paper [Continuous control with deep reinforcement learning](https://arxiv.org/abs/1509.02971) to see more DDPG algrithm details.

 And refer [the Report file]() to see my hyperparameters details, along with ideas for future work.

-follow the code in [the ipynb file]() in order to train the agent.
+Follow the code in [the ipynb file]() in order to train the agent.
+The algorithm is written in PyTorch and Python 3

 ## Getting Started